awwx/ar/readme.md

     (racket-quote nil . nil)

-the *output* expression as a Racket list looks like:
+the first nil is in the car of a pair, and the second nil is in the cdr.
+Thus the expression when converted to a Racket list looks like:

     (racket-quote nil . ())

-which is why the the result is "nil" instead of "()".
+which is why Racket accepts the expression as a valid Racket list terminated with `()`, but the the final result output is "nil" instead of "()".

 What this choice of default *doesn't* cover is representing an empty list in a car position.
 For example, suppose we wanted to specify the